 Many members of A.A. think that creating a list of those we have harmed is ONLY about cleaning up the wreckage of our past with those people, places or things.
 While that is certainly a huge part of it, another reason Step 8 is important is because it’s about continuing the process we have already started back in Step 3 of being a maximum usefulness to God and his kids.
 Is it possible that Steps 8 & 9 are not about getting back in the good graces of those we’ve harmed, but about being willing to do the footwork and, once again, leave the results up to God?
 Yes, it’s entirely possible.
 Love of ourselves, love of others and love of God is the foundation to this Step.

 Important Side Note: Remember, this Step is ONLY about making the list.
-No action other than writing the list happens in this Step, so there is no need to fear (as so many of us do when we start thinking about having to make amends).
+No action other than writing the list happens in this Step (EXCEPT OF COURSE having the the willingness to act upon the list as you move into Step 9), so there is no need to fear (as so many of us do when we start thinking about having to make amends).
 It’s JUST a list my friend!

 Your drinking hasn’t harmed anyone but yourself.
 People often think that if the damage isn’t extreme and noticeable, then there isn’t anything beneath the surface.
 This is a dangerous misconception and something AA calls “purposeful forgetting.”
 We can’t get the most out of the 12 Steps if we aren’t willing to be vulnerable and rigorously honest—even if what we discover about ourselves and others is painful to accept.